-We have just run our first course of The Bereavement Journey (February to April 2024) providing bereavement support to people bereaved at any time who wish to engage with the challenges this still brings them.
+We ran our first course of The Bereavement Journey in Spring 2024 providing bereavement support to people bereaved at any time who wish to engage with the challenges this still brings them.
 Run by a small team we plan to offer the course again expanding our invitation to people beyond the church community.